UMS 32x10.5x5.5x8 / N38

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Key role in advanced technologically fields – are used in hard drives, electric motors, medical equipment and very highly developed apparatuses.
+- Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets: